 A Note About Cosmetic and External Use of Coconut Oil

-Whereas the claims of the efficacy of coconut oil run the gamut of reasonable to, well, for lack of a better term, “out there”, I feel compelled to share my personal experience with the stuff.
+Whereas the claims of the efficacy of coconut oil run the gamut of reasons too, well, for lack of a better term, “out there”, I feel compelled to share my personal experience with the stuff.

 I have even developed my own face serum that I use night and day to keep up the radiance.